ArtSabintsev/Siren/README.md

 ```

 ## Implementation Examples
 Implementing Siren is as easy as adding one line of code to your app.
 Siren also has plenty of customization options.
-All examples can be found in the [Example Project's **AppDelegate** file](https://github.com/ArtSabintsev/Siren/blob/master/Example/Example/AppDelegate.swift).
+All examples can be found in the Example Project's [**AppDelegate**](https://github.com/ArtSabintsev/Siren/blob/master/Example/Example/AppDelegate.swift) file.
 Uncomment the example you'd like to test.

-**WARNING**: Siren code should ONLY be placed in [UIApplication.didFinishLaunchingWithOptions](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) and only below the `window?.makeKeyAndVisible()` call.
+**WARNING**: Siren should ONLY be placed in [UIApplication.didFinishLaunchingWithOptions](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) and only below the `window?.makeKeyAndVisible()` call.
 Siren initializes a listener on [didBecomeActiveNotification](https://developer.apple.com/reference/foundation/nsnotification.name/1622953-uiapplicationdidbecomeactive) to perform version checks.

 All examples (with comments)
 ## Localization